Donate

 We also receive calls regarding geese and other birds nesting in unusual places such as parking lots, fields or alleys.
 Unless the bird is injured, it is best to leave it be.
 While the location of the nest may seem unusual to us, they have chosen it based on their natural instincts and will very likely be just fine if left alone.

-If you are concerned about a young wild animal and an adult animal has not been seen for several days or the animal is injured, contact your local conservation officer, Salthaven West, or the Wascana Centre Authority if within the park, for assistance.
+If you are concerned about a young wild animal and an adult animal has not been seen for several days or the animal is injured, contact your local conservation officer, Salthaven West, or the Provincial Capital Commission if within Wascana Park, for assistance.

 Please note that the Regina Humane Society is not equipped to care for wildlife.